T0SH1R0x/T0SH1R0x/README.md

 ## Hi there 👋

-I’m currently working on Blender & Unity
+I’m currently working on Blender & Unity projc\ects.

-I’m looking for help with Unity
- Fun fact: I like cars
+Fun fact: I like cars.

 <!--
 **T0SH1R0x/T0SH1R0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.